Built: 1938, Baltimore, MD as Governor Harry W. Nice Length: 207' 6" Beam: 62' Draft: 8' 6" Auto Deck Clearance: 12'

 Townsend-Keystone from Olympic Ferries Inc., which had recently gone out of

 business.
-WSF moved the Oly over to the route, where she operated for the
+WSF moved the Oly over to the route, making the first run for the

-the quick link to the Olympic Peninsula was cut off.
+quick link to the Olympic Peninsula was cut off.
 Traffic tripled on the Keystone

 run.
 The Olympic couldn't keep up, so she was moved back to Clinton.
 By the

 time the bridge was rebuilt, and with the new Issaquah class ferries taking their

-place on the Sound, the Olympic was scheduled to be
+place on the Sound, the Olympic was scheduled to be retired in 1983.

-mothballed, the Olympic continued on at Keystone until ordered off the run by the Coast
+Olympic continued on at Keystone until ordered off the run by the Coast

 Guard.
 Her single engine shut down one day leaving her adrift for over an

 hour before the engine could be restarted.
 The Coast Guard did not want a

-vessel with a single engine on the route, and the Klickitat, recently out
+vessel with a single engine on the route, and the Klickitat, recently out of being

-routes in the system, mainly at Point Defiance and even subbing as the inter-
+the system, mainly at Point Defiance and even subbing as the inter-Island ferry

-upgrade the Olympic and Rhody.
+the Olympic and Rhody.
 The Rhody, already out of service, was sent in for

 Much to the chagrin of WSF and the DOT, the Rhody was far more